ianchak/stati/docs-site/site/configuration/templates.md

 # Template Configuration

 Stati uses the [Eta template engine](https://eta.js.org/) to process templates and layouts.
-Most Eta settings are hardcoded for optimal performance, but you can define custom filters to extend template functionality.
+Most Eta settings are hardcoded for reliability, but you can define custom filters to extend template functionality.

 ## Configuration Options